 The second point that we wanted to highlight with ESMA relates to the reporting of non-cash collateral.
 We welcome and acknowledge ESMA’s proposals to base collateral reporting on settlement rather than trade date and confirm that for the purposes of SFTR reporting we will be using value date as a proxy for settlement date.
 However, and notwithstanding ESMA’s proposal, we want to highlight to you that for operational reasons it will be problematic for the industry to report meaningful high quality non-cash collateral data on settlement date.
 First, many institutions run collateral books on a global basis and it is routine for collateral positions securing a particular trade or group of trades to be changed between the close of business in Europe and close of business in North America.
 Collateral givers undertake complex optimisation methodologies to ensure the most efficient use of available collateral and these automated processes allow for additional efficiencies in inventory management.
 However, these efficiencies mean that collateral substitutions can occur at any time and may frequently occur after European markets have closed (for example US treasuries settling with the US market timeframes) If strict settlement date reporting is required this will have a detrimental impact on the efficiencies that are established in the securities lending market, as collateral positions will need to be finalised at an earlier time just in order to meet the reporting deadline.

-We therefore maintain that reporting of collateral transactions should occur on VD+1; which is still a challenging deadline for the securities lending market, but will still enable the regulator to receive accurate matched information in a sufficient timeframe for any analysis required without the need to significantly change market behaviour and reduce established efficiencies
+We therefore maintain that reporting of collateral transactions should occur on VD+1; which is still a challenging deadline for the securities lending market, but will still enable the regulator to receive accurate matched information in a sufficient timeframe for any analysis required without the need to significantly change market behaviour and reduce established efficiencies.

 We would of course be happy to discuss any of these issues or our responses to your specific questions in more detail at your convenience.